 Bologna Business School joins EQUIS, the most comprehensive accreditation system for business schools worldwide.
-This opens up new opportunities for the attraction of international talents, alliances, and the creation of expertise for companies.
+This opens up new opportunities for the School.

 Bologna Business School today received the EQUIS accreditation, joining the selected group of top global business schools that meet the most stringent quality requirements.
 The EQUIS accreditation is awarded by EFMD, the international body comprising approximately 1,000 business schools, that assesses the achievement and maintenance of high standards including faculty composition, student background and experience, program structure, sustainability, diversity and inclusion practices, and each school’s positioning and growth strategy.
 This is a prestigious recognition achieved by only 1% of the world’s business schools.

 “We are very proud, even if this is not a medal, but the beginning of a new phase and a high responsibility. – declared Massimo Bergami, Dean of Bologna Business School. – It is a result achieved by a great team that includes our Members, our Governance, our faculty, staff, business partners and alumni of the School.
 Now it is as if we were in the Champions League, we are part of an international system that will allow us to attract talents and faculty from around the world, make new alliances and multiply even more effectively the opportunities for our students, for businesses and for our economy”.